UoGSoE/LaravelLdap/Readme.md

-# LDAP/Eloquent user provider for Laravel
+# Mixed LDAP/Eloquent user provider for Laravel

 WIP!
 Do not use!